GoogleCloudPlatform/community/tutorials/serverless-grafana-with-iap/index.md

 1. Click **Save and continue** within the **Scopes** step

-1. Enter the app name and user support email, and then click **Save and continue** until the process is complete.
+1. Enter the app name and user support email address, and then click **Save and continue** until the process is complete.

 ### Troubleshooting

-If you see the following error message while deploying, this means you have not configured the consent screen for your Google Cloud project.
+If you see the following error message while deploying, this means you have not configured the consent screen for your Google Cloud project:

     Error: Error creating Client: googleapi: Error 404: Requested entity was not found.
     │